 Learn from experts in the field

 We’ve been researching within the automotive sector for over 40 years so you’ll learn from academics active in researching the latest in automotive engineering.
 They are dedicated to transferring this knowledge to your learning experience so you get the benefit of their expertise.
 As well as academic support, you’ll benefit from our links with industry.
-Your practice track project will be sponsored by a company with a real problem they want you to solve.
-And you’ll also have the benefit of an industrial mentor throughout the project.
+Your practice track project will be sponsored by a company with a real problem they want you to solve and an industrial mentor will help you.

 Use specialist facilities